You may think that using luggage-delivery services in Japan is a little … #extra. But we’re here to make the case (ahem) that it’s very much worth it.

 Another option is to head to Yamato’s Baggage Service Counter at Tokyo Station (by the Marunouchi North exit).
 The deadline depends on where you’re dropping your luggage off, and what time you need to pick it up.
 It could be as early as two days prior to departure — so make sure not to leave it to the last minute.

-For city to city shipping, you should once again check whether the hotels you’ll be staying at are registered with Yamato Transport.
+For city-to-city shipping, you should once again check whether the hotels you’ll be staying at are registered with Yamato Transport.
 If they are, then all arrangements can be made at your hotel.
 However if the hotel is not registered, you could try making arrangements as above.

 Prices